Hey Kids (Start Here)

 He looked at them, chewing his lip.

-Rush looked at him steadily.
-“Purple takes you up a level, yellow drills you down.
+Rush regarded him steadily, then said, “Purple takes you up a level, yellow drills you down.
 Red terminates.
 Blue indicates movement ahead.”

 “Rush.”
 Telford sounded like he was trying to speak quietly.
 “I’m having a problem with activating a remote beam out.”

-“That’s odd,” Rush said, looking like he did not find it at all odd.
-His expression was intent and he shifted his gaze toward the floor on his right, drumming his fingers rapidly over the console.
+“That’s odd.”
+Rush didn’t look like he found it at all odd.
+He shifted his gaze toward the floor on his right and drummed his fingers over the edge of the console.

-“Are you attempting to imply something, David?”
+“Are you implying something, David?”
 Rush asked.
-“You know that subtle social cues aren’t my strong point.”
+“You know social cues aren’t my strong point.”

-“Stand by,” Rush said.
-He leaned down and unhooked a device from the main panel, which looked like it had been cobbled together out of a circuit board and various connectors.
-Rush pulled a flashdrive out of a USB port that connected somehow to the tangle of wires and slipped it into his pocket.
-He put the device back on the floor and then pressed down on the touchscreen interface.
+“Stand by.”
+Rush leaned down and unhooked a device from the main panel, which looked like it had been cobbled together out of a circuit board and various connectors.
+Rush pulled a flash drive out of a USB port that connected somehow to the tangle of wires and slipped it into his pocket.
+He put the device back on the floor, then entered a command on the console.

 “No USB ports on cannibalized Goa’uld vessels,” Rush said.